Localizing Unsynchronized Sensors with Unknown Sources: Experiments

 \subsection{Results}

 We first test our approach on subsets of the $12\times 23$ TOA matrix that is outlier-free.
 We also compare to the Wang et al. \cite{wang2015self} two-stage baseline.
 In Figure \ref{fig:realcomplete}(a), we show the errors for localizing all 12 microphones using a varying number of loudspeakers from 6 (the minimal case for $M=12$) to 11.
-We also show the average errors in Figure \ref{fig:realcomplete}(b).
 Once again, our approach significantly outperforms the two-stage baseline.
 Also similar to what we observed in the numerical simulations, while using more loudspeakers improves the average error, for each $K$, there are a number of large errors corresponding to intrinsically difficult configurations that have attractive non-global minima.
 However, the minimum error is consistent for all $K$ and is less than 5 cm.

 Next, we use subsets of the entire $12\times 65$ TOA that contains outliers but assume knowing where the outliers are.
 We can thus use the missing data approach described in Section \ref{sub:missing_measurements_and_robust_estimation}.
 Figure \ref{fig:realminimal} shows the errors for localizing the 12 microphones using 6 to 21 sources.
 On one hand, the average error is larger compared to the outlier-free case.
 On the other hand, the best case scenarios that result in minimum errors are comparable to the outlier-free case.
 The smallest localization error is 4 cm and corresponds to $K=16$ loudspeakers.